 why the crewed dragon launch can make our sci-fi dreams come true

-It’s difficult to express how bizarre it was to see a nation both erupt in protests against racism and police brutality on the same day it sent two humans into orbit using a spaceship built with technology half a century ahead of what was considered state of the art in space exploration when the space shuttles were retired.
+It’s difficult to express how bizarre it was to see a nation both erupt in protests against racism and police brutality and send two humans into orbit using a spaceship built with technology half a century ahead of what was considered state of the art in space exploration when the space shuttles were retired on he same day.
 But that’s exactly what happened, and while it may seem odd to talk about it right now, we really should.
 On the surface, it seemed like the launch of a capsule with a pair of astronauts lucky to get a break from this crazy planet, but how and why it happened may signal a new and very different future for the world and its economies.

 They were not shot upwards on a billion-dollar behemoth developed by NASA and countless layers of middlemen, designed to be tossed away after every launch.
 Instead, the Dragon is a reusable capsule driven by a mostly reusable rocket, operated by a private company that had to fight and prove its abilities to make this flight possible.
 It had the benefit of using modern computers and materials, and the astronauts working with its hardware describe it as a sci-fi machine compared to shuttles and Soyuz capsules.
 In a way, the Dragon’s crewed launch was the firing of a starter pistol for commercial space exploration on a vast scale.